chibivue-land/chibivue/book/online-book/src/en/10-minimum-example/090-minimum-sfc.md

 import 'app.css'
 ```

 We will implement this by using Vite's virtual modules.
 Virtual modules allow you to keep non-existent files in memory as if they exist.
-You can use the `load` and `resolve` options to implement virtual modules.
+You can use the `load` and `resolveId` options to implement virtual modules.

 ```ts
 export default function myPlugin() {